Sciatica Treatment in Edinburgh

 - Do you have any difficulty urinating or defecating (using the toilet)?

-- Have you been on a prolonged course of oral corticosteroids (steroids by mouth) in the past or now?
+- Have you been on a prolonged course of oral corticosteroids (steroids by mouth) in the past or currently?

-- Have you lost any great amount of weight without meaning to over the last year?
+- Have you lost a large amount of weight without meaning to over the last year?

 - Have you had lower back surgery in the last 2 years?